mizmoz/dev-test-nodejs/README.md

 # Nodejs Developer Test

+## To run

+npm run build
+docker-compose up

-## The Task
+## Endpoints

-Create a simple node service that provides provides some endpoints to allow the listing and updating of a list of countries and their population.
-This task should take 2-3 hours but don't worry if you aren't able to complete all items, just make sure to show your understanding of the core technologies we use.

-1. Fork this repo
-2. Create an endpoint that allows the listing of the countries using the method from `src/api/country.ts`
+- Create an endpoint that allows the listing of the countries using the method from `src/api/country.ts` (GET localhost:8000/countries)
-3. Create an endpoint to fetch all of the countries sorted by their population
+- Create an endpoint to fetch all of the countries sorted by their population (GET localhost:8000/sort/<asc/desc>)
-4. Allow the populations to be updated
+- Allow the populations to be updated (PUT localhost:8000/update/population/<country code>/<number>)
-5. Allow countries to be updated
+- Allow countries to be updated (PUT localhost:8000/update/country/<country code>/<name>)
-6. Allow countries to be deleted
+- Allow countries to be deleted (DELETE localhost:8000/delete/country/<country code>)
-7. Add authentication using the `src/api/authenticate.ts` method
-8. When you're done commit your code and create a pull request

-Bonus points for

-1. Storing the data in Redis
-2. Allowing the app to be run from a docker-compose file

-A basic project outline has been created to help you get started quickly but feel free to start from scratch if you have a preferred setup.

-Feel free to use the internet including Google and Stackoverflow to help with the task

-## Any questions?

-Please just ask.

-Good luck and thanks for taking the time to complete this task!
+- Auth (username: username, password: password)